brechtryckaert/Security-Opt-In/README.md

 By turning on this plugin, following features of WordPress will be instantly deactivated:
 - the XML-RPC-protocol
+- File editing of Plugins, Themes and core files
 - Author Pages

 Both settings are on by default in a vanilla WordPress install but can be abused for hacking purposes.